 You can also create a custom role, which opens a robust set of options that let you specify exactly what users will be able to see and edit.

 Use the dropdown menus next to each option to tailor your interface for your custom group users.
 You can choose what they can and cannot see, as well as what they can and cannot change on your interface.
 If you are using a multi-site installation, here is also where you can specify what sites your custom group users can access.
 You may want to separate your users based on what site they are monitoring.
-Whatever additional access you grant users in this group, it will only apply to the sites you have selected.
+Whatever additional access you grant users in this group will only apply to the sites you have selected.

 When installing a remote node, use an account with the "Remote Node" role.
 This separates the remote node users from all other users.
 Accounts with the remote node role can be used when installing a remote node for multi-site monitoring.
 They cannot be used to log into the FrameFlow interface.